Different Types of Mice In A Nutshell:

 Common House Mouse

 The common house mouse or Mus Musculus, is the best known species and you can see a photo and read about its characteristics at the ADW.
 It is also often kept as a pet.
-The white footed mouse (Peromyscus Leucopus, see the Museum of Natural History) and the deer mouse (Peromyscus Maniculatus, see the NSRL) are distantly connected to the common house mouse, but more closely related to each other.
+The white footed mouse (Peromyscus Leucopus, see PLOS) and the deer mouse (Peromyscus Maniculatus, see the NSRL) are distantly connected to the common house mouse, but more closely related to each other.
 However, the white footed mouse and the deer mouse cannot breed with the common house mouse.
 In America you will also find the American harvest mouse (Reithrodontomys).

 The term, field mouse, is one applied to various different species of mice that can be found living in field conditions.
 In the Old World, a common type of field mouse is Apodemus sylvaticus.
 It is a long-tailed animal, nocturnal with burrowing habits that feeds on succulent plants.
 Another common Old World species is the European harvest mouse (Micromys minutus).
 This is a very small animal, much smaller than most mice species.